 For those of you who fall into the camp of crispy cookie-loving, you need to make these Best Chocolate Chip Cookies, Salted Date Caramel Crunch Cookies, Homemade Apricot Cookie Bars, S’mores Cookies, Dark Chocolate Pumpkin Gingersnaps, Orange Zest Madeleines, and these Ice Cream Sandwiches with Crunchy Chocolate Chip Cookies.

 Whether you like them crispy or chewy, there’s nothing like a good cookie.
-With these tips, you’ll be able to make them, however, you and your family like them best.
+With these tips, you’ll be able to make them however you and your family like.
 We like them best in our bellies.

 Learn How to Cook Plant-Based Meals at Home